alexalisauskas/PLAN506_Storymaps/content/Storymap_steps.md

 - Add basic features
     - Add title, subtitle, and Text
     - Add a Separator
-    - Add a map
+- Embed media
-    - Swipe
+    - Add an image or video
-- Embed immersive content and media
+- Embed immersive content and media (further instructions on this site)
     - Sidecar
     - Map Tour
-- Embed media
+    - Swipe
-    - Add an image or video
+    - Map
 - Preview the Storymap
 - Publish and share the story map